Weeb-Linux/sarchile/README.md

 ## Introduction

-This (project, maybe?) is a set of quick and simple scripts to help you run a small, versatile Arch Linux on your Android.
-And yea, we uses Termux with proot.
+This (project, maybe?) is a set of quick and simple scripts to help you run Arch Linux on your Android.
+And yea, we use Termux with proot.

 ## Information